-The simplicity of this tri-tip recipe does not line up with the amazing explosion of flavor and juiciness that dances in your mouth and on your tastebuds.
-That being said, simple is usually a good thing with the limited amount of time we usually have in this fast paced world in which we live.
+When backyard grilling and enjoying your outdoor living space, the sheer simplicity of this tri-tip recipe belies the extraordinary explosion of flavor and juiciness that will dance in your mouth and on your tastebuds.
+But hey, simple is usually a good thing with the limited amount of time we usually have in this fast paced world in which we live.

-While the meat is smoking, get your searer heated up and ready to go.
+As the meat undergoes its smoky transformation, prepare your searer, heating it to readiness.
 Place the steak on the searer and leave it on until you get a nice reddish brown sear to the outside of the meat.
 Flip it on the other side and repeat.
 When all the pieces are seared, let them sit for about 5 minutes before slicing.
 Slice into small pieces of medium rare goodness that will absolutely melt in your mouth.
-Some of the pieces will be less or more cooked depending on how thick that portion of the strip was but there are always a variety of ways your family and friends like their steak so it usually works out just right.
+Keep in mind that the thickness of each strip may result in some pieces being slightly more or less cooked, but there are always a variety of ways your family and friends like their steak so it usually works out just right.

 Now, the only task left is to assemble your favorite accompaniments, perhaps a fresh salad, and indulge in this culinary masterpiece.
 Bon appétit!